ladenberger/aps-maven-plugin/README.md

 ```

 The goal should generate a new app definition zip file located at *target/aps-app/[stencilsName].zip*.
 This app definition zip file can be used in your production environment.

+## Example Project

+An example project is available in the repository https://github.com/ladenberger/aps-stencils-devcon.